sjentsch/lsjDocs/_pages/Ch12_Regression_10.rst

 Three kinds of anomalous data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One danger that you can run into with linear regression models is that
+One danger that you can run into with linear regression models is that your
-your analysis might be disproportionately sensitive to a smallish number
+analysis might be disproportionately sensitive to a smallish number of
-of “unusual” or “anomalous” observations.
-I discussed this idea
+“unusual” or “anomalous” observations.
+I discussed this idea previously in
-previously in Section `Using box plots to detect outliers
+section :doc:`Using box plots to detect outliers <Ch05_Graphics_2>` in the
-<Ch05_Graphics_2.html#using-box-plots-to-detect-outliers>`__
-in the context of discussing the outliers that get automatically
+context of discussing the outliers that get automatically identified by the
-identified by the ``Box plot`` option under ``Exploration`` → ``Descriptives``,
+``Box plot`` option under ``Exploration`` → ``Descriptives``, but this time we
-but this time we need to be much more precise.
-In the context of linear
+need to be much more precise.
+In the context of linear regression, there are
-regression, there are three conceptually distinct ways in which an
+three conceptually distinct ways in which an observation might be called
-observation might be called “anomalous”.
-All three are interesting, but
+“anomalous”.
+All three are interesting, but they have rather different
-they have rather different implications for your analysis.
+implications for your analysis.

 The first kind of unusual observation is an **outlier**.
 The definition
 of an outlier (in this context) is an observation that is very different